 Other asset categories and strategies' return projections reflect the foregoing and historical data analysis.
 These projections are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2018 (the valuation date) are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2020 (the valuation date) are summarized in the following table:

 Long-Term Expected

 Asset Class Real Rate of Return

-Fixed Income 1.40%
+Fixed Income 1.4%

-Global Equity 5.30%
+Global Equity 5.3%

-Real Estate 4.30%
+Real Estate 4.3%

-Alternatives 8.90%
+Alternatives 8.9%

-Opportunistic Fixed Income 6.00%
+Opportunistic Fixed Income 6.0%

-Inflation Protection 4.00%
+Inflation Protection 4.0%

-The information above is based on 30-year expectations developed with the consulting actuary and is part of the asset liability and investment policy study for the North Carolina Retirement Systems.
+The information above is based on 30-year expectations developed with the consulting actuary and is part of the asset liability and investment policy of the North Carolina Retirement Systems.
 The long-term nominal rates of return underlying the real rates of return are arithmetic annualized figures.
 The real rates of return are calculated from nominal rates by multiplicatively subtracting a long-term inflation assumption of 3.05%.
 All rates of return and inflation are annualized.
-The long-term expected real rate of return for the Bond Index Investment Pool as of June 30, 2018 is 1.5%.
+The long-term expected real rate of return for the Bond Index Investment Pool as of June 30, 2020 is 1.2%.